 The trend isn’t new, but it is getting worse.
 In 2010 it was estimated that the average family spent just 49 minutes a day together.
 Today, it’s significantly less, and the time we do spend together is impinged on by digital distractions and outside influences.

 The thing is, while it’s all too easy to beat ourselves up about it, most of us need a more realistic and meaningful solution than a major life overhaul.
-That means focusing on quality over quantity.
+That means focusing on quality over quantity, and it could even apply to the Christmas presents we give this year.

 The nub of quality time is focusing on the people we are with without distraction.
 While we can all enjoy the anaesthesia of a TV show, movie or computer game, that’s about switching off.
 Quality time is a more nourishing experience.